Swallowing - Dysphagia

 • Coughing or choking after swallowing

-• Increased congestion after eating
+• Regurgitation after eating

 We’re here to help!
 Contact us for more information or to schedule an assessment and treatment.